 Vanessa atalanta

 Hostplant: Urtica spp.
-In Norway mostly on Urtica dioica, which was used in my breeding efforts.
+In Norway mostly on Urtica dioica, which was used in my breeding.

 Lifecycle and behaviour: The female usually lay her eggs singular on the leaves.
-In captivity it would happen that there was a few eggs laid together in the same spot.
+In captivity, it would happen that there was a few eggs laid together in the same spot.
 The eggs used 5 days to hatch.
-The larva lives solitary and makes a "housing" of one of the leaves buy rolling it up into a half tube(see picture above).
+The larva lives solitary and makes a housing of one of the leaves buy rolling it up into a half tube(see picture above).
 The larval stages lasted about 3 weeks and they molt 4 times.
-Prepupal stages lasted 2-3 days and the pupal stage another 2 weeks.
-These timings are based on indoor captive breeding and might differ from outdoor natural conditions.
+Pre-pupal stages lasted 2-3 days and the pupal stage another 2 weeks.
 The adults are migratory, appearing during spring/early summer.
 They usually produce one generation here in Norway that flies into late September.